10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 4. Stay Connected

-Nairobi has plenty of network coverage and mobile internet, we recommend Safaricom with a wider coverage and M-PESA; Airtel is also good.
-Stay online and inform your loved ones of your itinerary and whereabouts every day.
-Buy a local SIM card for your phone to ensure you have a reliable connection throughout your stay.
+Nairobi has plenty of network coverage and mobile internet; we recommend Safaricom with a broader coverage and M-PESA; Airtel is also good.
+Stay online and inform your loved ones of your itinerary and whereabouts daily.
+Buy a local SIM card for your phone to ensure a reliable connection throughout your stay.

 5. Use Licensed Taxis

-Explore as much as possible but ensure you use licensed taxis.
-There are ride-hailing services like Uber and Bolt, and in my experience, are the most affordable and safest ways to get around as you will avoid the problem of haggling and getting ripped off.
-If you take a cab get the name of your driver and the number plate of your taxi.
+You can explore as much as possible but use licensed taxis.
+There are ride-hailing services like Uber and Bolt, and in my experience, they are the most affordable and safest ways to get around as you will avoid the problem of haggling and getting ripped off.
+If you take a cab, get your driver’s name and the number plate of your taxi.

 6. Be Street Smart

-Always stay alert in crowded areas and keep a watchful eye on your belongings; you can always find a restaurant to rest.
-Keep your belongings such as your passport, cash, and electronics in a secure pocket, if possible leave them at the hotel.
-I find wearing a jean trouser with tight pockets the best way to keep your phone safe.
+Always stay alert in crowded areas and watch your belongings; you can always find a restaurant to rest.
+Keep your belongings, such as your passport, cash, and electronics, in a secure pocket; leave them at the hotel if possible.
+Wearing jeans with tight pockets is the best way to keep your phone safe.

 And remember, walk with a swag like a street kid to blend in – this method has worked for me😅